MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-kaizala-teams.md

 ### What can I do to prepare for the transition of Kaizala to Teams?

 Start using Teams today for solutions that can empower communication across your organization.
 Teams isn’t just an upgrade for Kaizala, it’s a powerful tool that opens the door to an entirely new way of doing business.
-Teams is uniquely positioned for various frontline worker user scenarios, thanks to the introduction of [Teams Essentials designed for small and mid-size businesses (SMB)](https://www.microsoft.com/microsoft-365/blog/2021/12/01/new-microsoft-teams-essentials-is-built-for-small-businesses/) and [the ability to collaborate with external users by entering the phone number or full email address with Teams for personal use](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-users-can-now-chat-with-any-teams-user-outside/ba-p/3070832).
+Teams is uniquely positioned for various frontline worker user scenarios, thanks to the introduction of [Teams Essentials designed for SMB](https://www.microsoft.com/microsoft-365/blog/2021/12/01/new-microsoft-teams-essentials-is-built-for-small-businesses/) and [the ability to collaborate with external users by entering the phone number or full email address with Teams for personal use](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-users-can-now-chat-with-any-teams-user-outside/ba-p/3070832).

 ### Will I be able to use Teams to collaborate with customers and partners outside my organization using a phone number?